 Page 7 – Historically the reticular core was considered a single undifferentiated neural network (a reticulum).
 But gradually many different networks were identified, each with its own set of functions.
 Some are partially differentiated into pathways (nuclei and tracts), although many of these are indistinct and intermingled with other networks.

-Because it’s not just one undifferentiated network, some researchers suggested the term “reticular system” is misleading.
+Because of these anatomical and functional divisions — it’s not just one undifferentiated network — some researchers suggested the term “reticular system” is misleading.
 It “has outlived its usefulness,” they said, and should be dropped.
 It should be replaced by more precise references to specific core regions or networks.

 From a fine-grained technical perspective that makes sense, and our maps have become increasingly detailed.
 But the need remains for a general umbrella or macrosystem term, and most still refer to the reticular system by that name.
 (Are terms like “subcortical midline systems” or “centromedial brainstem structures” really better than the old “reticular” term?)
 As neurologist Adam Zeman said, “the concept captures important truths…it remains an enlightening simplification.”